-When I first bought this plant from Wal-Mart on February 1, 2016, the label just said Mammillaria species.
-I looked at a lot of photos on the CactusGuide and Llifle (Encyclopedia of Life) and could not figure it out.
+When I brought this plant from Wal-Mart on February 1, 2016, the label just said Mammillaria species.
+I looked at a lot of photos online and on the Llifle (Encyclopedia of Life) website and could not figure it out.
 Finally, I sent an email and photos to Daiv Freeman of the CactusGuide and he suggested it was a Mammillaria rhodantha.
 Even though the red spines would be a sure distinguishing feature, apparently I hadn’t looked at enough photos to get that far and so many mainly feature the flowers ad not the spines.
 There are many red or brownish-red spined species of cactus in several other genera besides Mammillaria.
 But, of course, the tubercles and the way they are arranged are a distinguishing characteristic of Mammillaria species.
 Plus, not all Mammillaria rhodantha have reddish spines… It’s complicated…

 One day in September I noticed it had a bud… It must have already been there for quite a while.